 Two main types of questions are pitched in the everyday educational context: basic information questions and wonderment questions (Chin & Brown, 2002).
 These can derive from both teachers and students.
 When students are introduced to new content and skills, familiarizing themselves with these leads to basic information questions; understanding them reflects on wonderment questions.

 Basic information questions can be factual or procedural.
 They seek simple information that demands mostly recalling of facts or steps for a procedure.
 This question type can be summarized as the “what-questions”; their answers are easily accessible with the unconditional help of a search engine.
+However, even basic information questions have their rightful place in instruction and shouldn’t be dismissed especially during the introduction of new material.

 4. What information can teachers gather from students’ questions?